 Drinking every day, even one or two servings of alcohol, can also cause harm to the body, so intentionally taking breaks between social events or meals with alcohol is important for physical recovery.
 If a bender is binge drinking over three days or more, then drinking one day, followed by no alcohol the next day, will prevent a bender.
 Avoiding hair of the dog, or drinking alcohol to alleviate a hangover, can also prevent a bender.

-Compulsive consumption of alcohol, drinking more than intended in an outing, or frequently craving alcohol are all indicators that alcohol use disorder (AUD) may be a problem.
-Frequent benders and feeling sick from several days of drinking a lot can also suggest that the person has a problem with alcohol.
-Get help with medically supervised detox and evidence-based rehabilitation to avoid the long-term effects of alcohol abuse.
+Compulsive consumption of alcohol, drinking more than intended in an outing, or frequently craving alcohol are all indicators that alcohol use disorder (AUD) may be a problem.10 Frequent benders and feeling sick from several days of drinking a lot can also suggest that the person has a problem with alcohol.10 Call us right now to learn more about our alcohol rehab options, medically supervised detox, and evidence-based rehabilitation to avoid the long-term effects of alcohol abuse.

 American Addiction Centers (AAC) is committed to delivering original, truthful, accurate, unbiased, and medically current information.
 We strive to create content that is clear, concise, and easy to understand.

 While we are unable to respond to your feedback directly, we'll use this information to improve our online help.